“Science is a beautiful gift to humanity; we should not distort it.”

 (A. P. J. Abdul Kalam)

 Machine learning copes with data.
-All scenarios: supervised, semi-supervised, unsupervised and reinforcement-based extracts pieces of information from the data and tries to generalize the rules they learn when unseen samples are presented.
-Even if it can be either a limitation or something absolutely obvious, I’ve formalized a concept I consider as a pillar of any Artificial Intelligence research:
+All scenarios: supervised, semi-supervised, unsupervised, and reinforcement-based extract pieces of information from the data and try to generalize the rules they learn when unseen samples are presented.
+Even if it can be either a limitation or something undeniable, I’ve formalized a concept I consider a pillar of any Artificial Intelligence research:

 A natural or artificial intelligent agent can learn only what is already encoded in the data it perceives.

 Another statement that I consider almost essential for Machine Learning is: